Sahang

 Sahang is a town in Gujar Khan Tehsil, Punjab, Pakistan.
-It serves as the administrative centre of Union Council Sahang, one of the largest union councils in the tehsil.
-Raja Sajjad Sarwar currently holds the position of Chairman of the Union Council.
+It is the administrative centre of Union Council Sahang, one of the largest union councils in the tehsil.
+Raja Sajjad Sarwar is Chairman of the Union Council.

-The town is home to several notable tribes, including the Sadaat (Dera Syedan), Pakhral Rajput Minhas, Gakhars, Awan Malik, Dar, Rajput, Gujar, Bhatti, and Nagrial Rajputs, reflecting its rich cultural and tribal diversity.
+The notable tribes of this union council are Sadaat (Dera Syedan), Pakhral Rajpoot Minhas, Gakhars, Awan Malik, Dar, Rajput, Gujar, Bhatti, and Nagrial.